codefordenver/habitat-group-contacts/README.md

 1. Any monogDB instance can be used for this portion.
 If you are unfamiliar with setting up a mongoDB you can use https://mlab.com to setup an easy development database.
 2. After making an account you should be on the home page which has two "+ Create New" buttons.
 Click the top botton which is associated to the "MongoDB Deployments"
 3. Click any of the three cloud providers (I am using Google Cloud Platform) and then select the "SANDBOX" plan type.
-4. Select your region and then name your database "habit-dev" and finish submitting the server.
+4. Select your region and then name your database "your_database_name-dev" and finish submitting the server.
-5. Once you are back on the home page select the "habit-dev" server you just made and click on the "USERS" tab.
+5. Once you are back on the home page select the "your_database_name-dev" server you just made and click on the "USERS" tab.

 - **Important Note: These are database administrator accounts and not user accounts made through OAuth**